TradeCalculator.co.uk

 Related Calculators

-Use the Loadbearing Wall Calculator for structural design.
+Use the External Fire Spread Calculator to check unprotected areas against boundary distance.
 See the Part B Fire Resistance Ratings page for fire rating requirements by element.

 Always check the latest edition of Approved Documents on the Planning Portal (planningportal.co.uk) as regulations are updated periodically.